Tornadoes of 1998: March 28

 An F2 tornado touched down at approximately 5:25 AM in the town of Mattoon, Illinois.
-Winds reached around 152 miles per hour and damaged over 90 homes damaged and eight homes and six businesses were destroyed.
+Winds reached around 152 miles per hour and damaged over 90 homes; eight homes and six businesses were destroyed.
 Tornado Warnings were in effect but had expired at 5:00 AM leaving no warning from tornado sirens or trained spotters in the field.
 Unusually, the tornado spawned at the back end of a storm instead of the front.
 At least three people were injured.

 March 29

 An unseasonably-strong tornado outbreak affected the Upper Midwest on March 29.
 16 tornadoes struck across the region—14 in Minnesota and two in Wisconsin.
 13 of the tornadoes in Minnesota were spawned by a single supercell thunderstorm.
 Two people were killed, and 21 others were injured.
 Most of the damage was caused by three tornadoes: an F4 tornado that hit the town of Comfrey, Minnesota, an F3 tornado that struck St. Peter, Minnesota, and an F2 tornado that hit Le Center, Minnesota.